bitwarden/passwordless-docs/src/guide/js-client.md

 ## .register()

-Call the `.register()` method to fetch a [registration token](concepts.html#tokens) from your backend to authorize creation of a WebAuthn credential on the end-user's device, for example:
+Call the `.register()` method to fetch a [registration token](concepts.html#tokens) from your backend to authorize creation of a passkey on the end-user's device, for example:

 ```js
 // Instantiate a passwordless client using your API public key.